openattic/openattic/documentation/install_guides/oA_installation.rst

   # zypper refresh

 .. note::
-  If you're interested to test the latest state of the master branch (the master branch is our development branch) please add the following repositorys to your system:
+  If you're interested in testing the latest state of the master branch (which is our development branch) please add the following repositorys to your system:

   # zypper addrepo https://download.opensuse.org/repositories/filesystems:/ceph:/luminous/openSUSE_Leap_42.3/filesystems:ceph:luminous.repo